MasterZean/z2-stdlib/stdlib/sys.core/container/sys.core.lang.CArray.api.md

 ```

 #### Brief
-Reverses the content of the array, from beginning to end or between two input indices.
+Reverses the contents of the array, from beginning to end or between two input indices.

 #### Parameters
 > *start* => the start index